molgenis/molgenis-projects/README.md

 #### Publications
 *The phenotypic spectrum of proximal 6q deletions based on a large cohort derived from social media and literature reports* - Engwerda et al. https://www.nature.com/articles/s41431-018-0172-9

+## Theming workflow

+Molgenis themes are managed from [Molgenis-theme](https://github.com/molgenis/molgenis-theme).
+Checkout its docs or ask one of the frontend devs, on how to create a new project theme.
+Fixes to the base theme are propagated to all [checked-in](https://github.com/molgenis/molgenis-theme/tree/master/theme) themes.
+New versions are automatically published to [npm](http://npmjs.com/@molgenis/molgenis-theme) and served from [unpkg](https://unpkg.com/browse/@molgenis/molgenis-theme@latest/css/).

+> Some projects may still have their Bootstrap CSS checked in to this repository.
+In such case; please create a new theme in the molgenis-theme project, based on the old theme variables and remove the old CSS from this project.